How Often Should My Business Perform a Full Web Accessibility Audit?

 Functionality updates (modules, widgets, etc.)

-In an ongoing effort to keep your website up-to-date with new functionality, adding or improving modules, widgets, apps, and extensions are examples of updates that require accessibility testing more often than annually.
+In an ongoing effort to keep your website up-to-date with new functionality, adding or improving modules, widgets, apps, and extensions are examples of updates that require accessibility evaluation more often than annually.
 Here are a few examples that we would consider a functionality update:

 • You discover a new app or extension that displays an Instagram photo gallery.
 The photos dynamically add to your website each time you post on Instagram.
 The photos look great visually.
 However, accessibility testing, including testing with disabled persons, is needed to determine if everyone can see and understand the details of the images.